jackgoffinet/poe-vae/README.md

 # PoE VAE

-## Product of Experts VAE for multimodal data
+## product of experts variational autoencoder for multimodal data

 This repo contains ...